How much does a packaging machine cost?

 The answers, like packaging machine costs in general, will always depend on the systems you’re comparing.
 Yet, the silver lining here is when selecting superior machinery from a trusted partner OEM, you know you will always have less unplanned downtime and fewer associated costs.

-Even when you have planned downtime, the superior system will cost less in terms of maintenance and repairs, as there are fewer moving parts and minor wear and tear.
+Even when you have planned downtime, the superior system will cost less in terms of fixes and/or repairs, as there are fewer moving parts and minor wear and tear.

 For example, many machines rely on traditional pneumatics vs. servo parts.
 These common failure parts – air cylinders, air bladders, heating elements, etc. – will break down over time, causing you to repair or replace them at your own expense.